pubmania/a_diabetics_journal/docs/Recipes/00-prepare-to-beat.md

 	---

 	??? warning "Caution"
-		*Although a large number of dishes on net use this, I wouldn't be quick on ordering this as I dont find its taste great and none of the ideas below need this ingredient*
+		Although a large number of dishes on net use this, I wouldn't be quick on ordering this because I dont find its taste great and none of the recipes on my list need this ingredient.

 -   :red_circle: [Sugar Free Tomato Ketchup](https://kutt.it/sugar_free_tomato_ketchup){target=_blank}